The back scene of adopting a penguin

 Adopting for someone else – Gift

 It is becoming very popular to offer an adoption for a special occasion: Birthday, Anniversary, Christmas, Mother or Father’s Day… or just to be kind anytime in the year!
-Great for people who want a last-minute present as we can send everything (Digital Pack) within 48 hours, or even less sometimes.
+Great for people who want a last-minute present as we can send everything (Digital Pack) within 48 hours.
 Please note than the photo with the label usually takes longer (can take up to a couple of weeks) for both packs.

 In that case, tick the box “This is a gift for someone” then enter the giftee details.
 The certificate and thank you letter will under the name of the giftee.
 The person paying the adoption will receive a separate letter with tax rebate on it.

 Specify in the “comments” box any details we need to know or a special message to the person that will be written on the “Thank you” letter.

 For example: “Birthday present for my son.
 He will choose the name later…” "Happy Birthday to you, Jerry!"

 “Snail Mail” Pack: If you want to make sure you get everything on time for a present, please allow a minimum of 4 weeks for the pack to arrive at destination especially if you live oversea.
 And especially around Christmas time!

 Everything is in our hands now!